 2. Remove Camiguin or Siargao and replace it with Malapascua or Bantayan

-If you prioritize beaches or diving above all and want a bit of relaxation, you could skip Camiguin or Siargao and start your trip by flying to Cebu.
-From there you can get to Malapascua or get to Bantayan.
+If beaches or diving are your top priorities and you want some time to relax, you could skip Camiguin or Siargao and start your trip by flying to Cebu.
+From there, you can travel to either Malapascua or Bantayan.
 The former is better known as a paradise for divers, but it also has beaches and an atmosphere we love.
 In Things to do in Malapascua and Diving in Malapascua you can learn more.

-For its part, Bantayan has idyllic beaches and is good medicine for the jet lag you’ll have on the first day.
+Bantayan, meanwhile, has idyllic beaches and is the perfect place to recover from jet lag at the start of your trip.
 In Things to do in Bantayan you can get an idea of what you’ll find there.

 Then you could simply continue the route by returning to Cebu and connecting with any of the following destinations: Camiguin, Siargao, Siquijor or Bohol.
 All are accessible from Cebu.
-In each of their guides, in the “how to get there” sections you have the information to keep building your route.
+In each destination guide, you’ll find all the information you need in the “How to get there” section to keep building your route.

 3. Replace Coron with Malapascua or Bantayan

-If you feel you’ve seen enough of Palawan with El Nido and Port Barton—since Coron has scenery similar to El Nido—a good idea can be to jump from Siquijor to Malapascua or Bantayan and finish your 30-day Philippines itinerary in El Nido.
+If you feel you’ve seen enough of Palawan with El Nido and Port Barton—since Coron has scenery similar to El Nido—a good option would be to travel from Siquijor to Malapascua or Bantayan and finish your 30-day Philippines itinerary in El Nido.

-If you’re a diver, we don’t recommend skipping Coron, as for us the WWII wreck diving is incredible.
+If you’re a diver, we don’t recommend skipping Coron because we think the WWII wreck diving there is incredible.

 Malapascua